-This is not blues guitar as an Olympic sport, but blues as an organic art informed by the human voice.
+This is not blues as Olympic showboating, but blues as an organic form informed by the original instrument; the human voice.
 Hendrix showcases the inventive minimalism of a master at the top of his game by breaking down blues to their elemental memes.
 The result is as heady as an upper laced with a downer.
 “I want to cry” is the most common refrain of Youtubers who hear it.
-“Thank you for posting this,” say the fans stunned by Hendrix’s iconoclastic “swagga.”
+“Thank you for posting this,” say the fans stunned by Hendrix’s blank-yo-momma “swagga.”

 One of the first things you notice is that there is no frenzy here.
 Flop-house pyros need not apply.
 Fretboard fireworks, which Hendrix was perfectly capable of at this stage in his career, took a distant back seat to deliberate story telling.
-Hendrix’s singing voice is sure and his playing more finely nuanced than than anything ever put on celluloid.
+Hendrix’s singing voice is sure and his playing more finely nuanced than anything you will ever find on celluloid.

-The meter and rhyme of Hendrix’s playing – languid phrases that belie the seriousness of his intent – are evident from the very first bar.
-These are not blues for dilletantes or frizzly-haired poseurs.
-No, these are blues for grown men or enchanted boys with old souls.
-Hendrix’s guitar hacks back to T-Bone Walker and B.B.
-King and the height of his powers.
-It prefigures the advent of soul as a shibboleth of feeling that cannot be faked.
+The meter and rhyme of Hendrix’s playing, languid phrases that belie the maliciousness of his intent, are evident from the very first bar.
+These are not blues for dilletantes or shaggy-haired poseurs.
+No, these are blues for grown men and wimmins, and enchanted boys with old souls.
+Hendrix’s pedigreed noodlin’ hacks back to T-Bone Walker and B.B.
+King and the height their powers.
+It prefigures the advent of soul as a shibboleth of form that cannot be faked.

-The extended solo intro recalls B.B.
-King in “How Blue Can You Get,” Live at the Cook County Jail (1971); that unsung blues classic that stood the genre’s form convention on its head and still came out smokin’.
+The extended solo intro hacks back to B.B.
+King in “How Blue Can You Get,” Live at the Cook County Jail (1971); that unsung blues classic that stood the genre’s form on its head and still came out smokin’.
 (The inventive virtuosity of the younger B.B.
 King still stuns the mind: The pentatonic runs that veer off into jazzy territory and the mildly driven tone that still sounds fresh and daring after all these years.
 It is doubtful that B.B.
 King’s fretboard chops ever surpassed the form displayed here.)
-But we digress.
+But we digress …. heheheh.